klhuillier/con-error/README.md

 More specifically, where a "root cause" is either a ConError with no cause, or another thrown type:
 - every element of the array is a ConError with the same message and context as the referent ConError
 - every element of the array has a chain where every ConError instance has exactly zero or one causes
-- every element of the array ends with an original root cause
+- every element of the array has a chain that ends with an original root cause
 - every root cause of the original ConError is returned exactly once

 For example, if B failed because of two async functions, C and D, the returned array